pandafhg/MHVR-to-SAF/README.md

 The model can automatically produce site amplification factor of S-wave only from microtremor data.

 # Documents
-"model.onnx" : We provide onnx file of already trained DNN models.
+"model.onnx" : We provide the onnx file of already trained DNN model.

 "RunOnnx.py" : A simple python-based code to run the models in this study with ONNX Runtime.